MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

 This article serves the following audiences.

-* SOC Specialists, as in, Analysts and Threat Hunters
+* SOC specialists, as in, analysts and threat hunters
-* SIEM Engineers
+* SIEM engineers
-* Cybersecurity Architects
+* Cybersecurity architects
 * Developers

 ## Potential use cases